brontosaurusrex/brontosaurusrex.github.io/_posts/2017-06-11-bash-rounding-n-th-time.md

     awkround 0 -42.6
     -43

 and it is also faster than bc.
-However one can still use bc in scripts, just perhaps send the floating results to this fancy function.
+However one can still use bc in scripts, just perhaps send the floating results to this fancy function (if you need rounding).

 Comment [here](https://forums.bunsenlabs.org/viewtopic.php?pid=53424).